-To apply for this role, please email in word format to applications@thewlisgraham.com the following documents quoting reference T0502: -
+To apply for this role, please email in word format to applications@thewlisgraham.com the following documents quoting reference AA0501:

-- I. A comprehensive CV; and - 2.
-A letter containing the following in detail: - Declaration of interest: Do you have any personal or business interests, positions of authority or other connections with organisations that might be relevant to the work of the RCVS disciplinary process and which could lead to a real or perceived conflict of interest were you to be appointed? - Commitment to the seven principles of public life (see Annex A) - Confirmation of your fitness for eligibility (see section above for clarification of this) - A short piece (no more than 150 words) on your sphere of professional activity, including which area or areas you have worked in during your career, - A short piece (no more than 150 words) to provide strong evidence of your understanding and knowledge of corporate governance, strategy and policy development, risk management and financial controls. - The name, job title, organisation, email address and mobile number of two professional referees.
-(Please note: referees will not be approached without your prior permission.)
+- 1. A comprehensive CV - 2.
+A covering letter containing: - Declaration of interest: do you have any personal or business interests, positions of authority or other connections with organisations that might be relevant to the work of the RCVS VNC, and which could lead to a real or perceived conflict of interest were you to be appointed? - Commitment to the seven principles of public life (see Annex A). - Confirmation of your fitness for eligibility (see section 5 above for clarification of this). - A cover letter (no more than 3 pages) on your sphere of professional activity, including which area or areas you have worked in during your career, including your understanding and knowledge of corporate governance, strategy and policy development, risk management and financial controls and your general understanding of and interest in professional regulation, the veterinary professions, consumer protection and animal health and welfare.